exevil/Keys-For-Sketch/README.md

 ## Attention!
 Plugin Support Has Been Discontinued
 Since I don't have much time for further plugin developement and new Sketch releases produce bugs pretty often I decided to discontinue the project support.

+Hopefully someday I'll prepare sources to be shared in this repo, but since this no new issues or feature requests will be taken.

+Sorry.

 ---

 ![](./Assets/img_cover.png)